masayaShinoda/gatsbyjs-datocms-snipcart/README.md

         }
       `)
       ```
 5. While in development mode, navigate to `localhost:8000/_graphql` to see your personal DatoCMS nodes.
-In my case, my DatoCMS `Model` is `Product` and the fields can be queried by :
+In my case, my DatoCMS `Model` is `Product` and the fields can be queried by:
     ```
     query productData {
       allDatoCmsProduct {